Navigation » List of Schools » Pierce College » Nursing » Nursing 406 – Adult Health Care » Spring 2020 » Chapter 33 Quiz

 B Observe the gums for bleeding after the client brushes teeth.

-C Observe stools for blood.
+C Observe the sputum for signs of blood.

-D Observe client for facial droop.
+D Observe stools for blood.

 Question #50